yandex/mapsapi-codestyle/js.md

 ##node.js

 ###Importing Modules

-  * CommonJS modules should be imported in the beginning of the file, after the description of the module (if present):
+  * Modules should be imported in the beginning of the file, after the description of the module (if present):

 **Good:**